Key Takeaways

 Potential Regulatory Considerations

-Supra is an oracle service provider that offers two main services, one being live price feeds for DeFi applications and the other as verifiable randomness for decentralized gaming applications.
+Supra began with a strong oracle and dVRF focus, but it is now better described as a vertically integrated L1 ecosystem that includes live data feeds, dVRF, automation, bridging, and DeFi infrastructure.
 Neither of these services may be legally regulated as such, but the applications they serve may be, although unlikely, this could present some challenges.

 As we noted in our initial article on Supra, apart from Supra’s main oracle offering, additional oracle services provided by Supra come include decentralized verifiable random functions (dVRFs).
 Many of the uses for this service are related to gaming because random numbers are used in many game mechanics to add an element of uncertainty to gameplay.
 In some games, this random element is fully integrated into the core of the game and their corresponding gameplay, with games of luck falling into this category.